Heat Stress

 With two sides to heat stress – the cow affected by the increase in temperature, and the effect the temperature has on the grass – it often occurs when pasture quality drops.
 When heat stress impacts the cow, it’s impacting the grass as well.
 (This is also sometimes called rye grass staggers).

-Cows with heat stress experience a decrease in appetite, resulting in a reduction in energy intake.
+Heat-stressed cows experience a decrease in appetite, resulting in a reduction in energy intake.
 This has negative impacts on milk production, body condition, health, and pregnancy success.

 How to reduce heat stress